The finite density scaling laws of condensation phase transition in zero range processes on scale-free networks

-In current Letter we then focus on the finite density aspect of the condensation transition of the static and dynamical ZRP defined on an SF network.
-As we will show later, novel scaling laws in the condensation transition with respect to (w.r.t.) the finite density are revealed, and the density dependent scaling relations for the relaxation dynamics are predicted as well, both via the GCE approach.
-To verify our analytical results, we have performed the Monte Carlo simulations and these predicted scaling laws are nicely confirmed.
+In current paper we then focus on the finite density aspect of the condensation transition of the static and dynamical ZRP defined on SF networks.
+As we will show in the following, based on the grand canonical ensemble (GCE) approach, we predict a novel scaling law in the condensation phase transition with respect to (w.r.t.) the finite density.
+Another important issue we addressed in this paper is the relaxation dynamics in the condensed phase transition.
+A hierarchical evolution occurs in relaxation dynamics, i.e., the relaxation proceeds from small degree nodes to larger and larger degree nodes.
+We predict that there exist the scaling laws of the average occupation number and the inverse participation ratio (IPR) w.r.t. the finite density in both steady state and relaxation dynamics.
+To verify our analytical predictions, Monte Carlo simulations are fulfilled for steady state and the relaxation dynamics, respectively.
+These predicted finite density scaling laws are nicely confirmed.